-TAE BLE OF AUTHORITIESiii QUE ESTION OF EXCEPTIONAL IMPORTANCE PRESENTED 1 LEG GAL AND FACTUAL BACKGROUND4 I. The Federal Election Campaign Act and the Buckley framework II.
-Citizens United and SpeechNow III.
-This challenge to super PACs and SpeechNow REA ASONS FOR GRANTING THE PETITION I. SpeechNow was wrongly decided A .
-Quid pro quo corruption can occur through contributions to entities whose expenditures do not corrupt В .
-Contributions to super PACs are substantially different from independent expenditures by the contributors II.
-SpeechNow has been undermined by subsequent legal and factual developments A .
-Two recent Supreme Court decisions are inconsistent with SpeechNow 11 В .
-New empirical evidence demonstrates that large contributions to super PACs create the appearance of corruption III.
-The case presents a question of exceptional importance because of widespread concern about corruption and super PACs in federal elections IV.
-This case is an appropriate vehicle for considering whether SpeechNow should be overruled CON NCLUSION 17
+TAI BLE OF AUTHORITIES . iii QU] ESTION OF EXCEPTIONAL IMPORTANCE PRESENTED 1 LEC GAL AND FACTUAL BACKGROUND 4 I. The Federal Election Campaign Act and the Buckley framework 4 II.
+Citizens United and SpeechNow 5 III.
+This challenge to super PACs and SpeechNow 7 REA ASONS FOR GRANTING THE PETITION 9 I. SpeechNow was wrongly decided 9 A .
+Quid pro quo corruption can occur through contributions to entities whose expenditures do not corrupt.
+9 В 6.
+Contributions to super PACs are substantially different from independent expenditures by the contributors 12 II.
+Recent legal and factual developments have undermined SpeechNow 13 A .
+SpeechNow is inconsistent with two recent Supreme Court decisions 13 В 8.
+New empirical evidence demonstrates that large contributions to super PACs create the appearance of corruption.
+15 III.
+The FEC's decision was "contrary to law" because it relied on a precedent that is contrary to law.
+16 CO NCLUSION 18 AD DENDUM 20